Benchmark Your 401k Plan - 2015

 How does your 401k plan compare with other 401k's?

 Many plan sponsors want to know how their 401k plan stacks up to the typical or average plan.
 This is often the first question asked when attempting to determine whether an effort should be made to upgrade the features and benefits of the plan.

 To help you answer this question, we have identified some of the common performance characteristics and features offered by many 401k plans and compiled the statistics below from a variety of sources* that will allow you to benchmark your plan.

-Eighty-eight point four (88.4) percent of U.S. employees at respondent companies are eligible to participate in their employer's DC plan.
-More than half of respondent companies provide plan eligibility to all employee types.
-Most companies allow employees to begin contributing to the plan immediately upon hire (60.3% of companies).
-Forty-five point nine (45.9) percent of companies that provide a matching company contribution provide immediate eligibility to receive the match, while 28.2% require one year of service prior to eligibility to receive it.
+In 1998, only 24% of plans allowed employees to begin contributing to their 401k plans immediately upon employment.
+Now, 62% do so.
+Forty-six point two (46.2) percent of companies that provide a matching company contribution provide immediate eligibility to receive the match, while 29.4% require one year of service prior to eligibility to receive it.